sunjing1102628/DOMAC/README.md

-# Pytorch implementation of Decision-making with Imaginary Opponent Models
+# Pytorch implementation of Decision-making with Speculative Opponent Models

 Paper:  https://arxiv.org/abs/2211.11940

 This repository is the official PyTorch implementation of the algorithms in the following paper:

 Jing Sun, Shuo Chen, Cong Zhang, Jie Zhang.
-Decision-making with Imaginary Opponent Models.
+Decision-making with Speculative Opponent Models.
 Sun, Jing, Cong Zhang, and Jie Zhang.
-"Decision-making with Imaginary Opponent Models." arXiv preprint arXiv:2211.11940 (2022).
+"Decision-making with Speculative Opponent Models." arXiv preprint arXiv:2211.11940 (2022).